Jay4242/Strix/README.md

 ## How it works

-- The program connects to the X11 display and grabs the `Ctrl + Shift + F9` key combination (including variations with NumLock and CapsLock).
+- The program connects to the X11 display and grabs the `Ctrl + h` and `Ctrl + t` key combinations (including variations with NumLock and CapsLock).
-- When you press `Ctrl + Shift + F9`, it toggles the visibility of a fullscreen transparent overlay window.
+- When you **hold Ctrl and press both `h` and `t` simultaneously**, it toggles the visibility of a fullscreen transparent overlay window.
 - The overlay window is semi-transparent and click-through (input transparent), so it does not interfere with your normal desktop usage.
 - The overlay displays a grid with lines every 50 pixels, drawn in white.
 - Each grid cell is labeled with a unique 2-character ID (e.g., `a0`, `a1`, ..., `z9`, `aa`, `ab`, ...).